ascar-io/pilot-bench/doc/features/statistics-101.rst

 can tolerate and hope the law of large numbers can win over all errors.
 This method is no longer suitable for today's fast changing world, where we simply no longer have a lot of time to run benchmark.
-We have heard field support engineers complaining\footnote{Private conversation with an engineer from a major HPC provider.} that they are usually only given one or two days after the installation of a new computer cluster or distributed storage system to prove that the system can deliver whatever performance promised by the salesperson, very often using the customer's own benchmark programs.
+We have heard field support engineers complaining (private conversation with an engineer from a major HPC provider) that they are usually only given one or two days after the installation of a new computer cluster or distributed storage system to prove that the system can deliver whatever performance promised by the salesperson, very often using the customer's own benchmark programs.
 Modern distributed systems can have hundreds, if not thousands, of parameters to tune, and the performance engineer needs to run an unfamiliar benchmark repeatedly and try different parameters.
 Apparently the shorter the benchmark is the more parameters can be tested, thus resulting in better system tuning results.

-Existing analytical software packages, such as R~\cite{Rlang:13}, are either too big or slow for run-time analysis, are hard to integrate with applications (for instance, R is a large GPL-licensed software package), or require the user to write complex scripts to use all its functions.
+Existing analytical software packages, such as `R
+<https://www.r-project.org/>`_, are either too big or slow for
+run-time analysis, are hard to integrate with applications (for instance, R is a large GPL-licensed software package), or require the user to write complex scripts to use all its functions.

 In all, we realize that we need an easy-to-use software tool that can guide the user and help to automate most of the analytical tasks of